Table of Contents Show

 GVWR stands for gross vehicle weight rating.
 It’s the maximum weight rating from the chassis manufacturer.
 To clarify, the GVWR designates what the base frame of your rig can hold.

-Head to your nearest truck stop or professional weigh station to check your weights and ensure that you’re driving safely.
+Head to your nearest truck stop or professional weigh station to check your weights and ensure you’re driving safely.
 Nobody wants to be overweight.

 RV Park and Campground Safety